astro-wizard/E-coli-Phenotype-Prediction/readme.md

 - `protein_phenotype`: Path to the protein-phenotype mask file.
 - `autoencoder_model`: Path to save the trained autoencoder model.
 - `supervised_model`: Path to save the trained supervised model.
+- `predict_supervised`: Path to the supervised transcriptomics data file to predict phenotypes for.
+- `prediction`: Path to save the prediction results.

 2. Run config.py to set up the configuration and create config.yaml file:
 ```bash